News and updates available here. Flood, drought, and other emergency planning resources for producers are available here.

 • Post-secondary program or trades training must be a minimum of one year in duration.

-*The 2022 scholarship winners’ essays are available in the February 2023 issue of Cattle Country.
+*The 2024 scholarship winners’ essays are available in the November edition of Cattle Country.

 Annual Report